Guinea pigs eat three times a day and that is without treats! Its no wonder we often get asked what is a guinea pigs diet!

 Give them something to Chew

 Did you know that guinea pigs teeth are constantly growing?
 This is why it’s important to provide them with lots of things for them to chew on.
-A guinea pig will happily chew on all sorts of things from cardboard boxes, chew sticks and specially designed hay tunnels.
+A guinea pig will happily chew on all sorts of things from cardboard boxes, chew sticks and specially designed edible huts.
 Giving your guinea pig something to chew on is also a great way to give them something to do and to ensure they don’t get bored!

 A little treat goes far